Child Care Center and School Age Program Regulations for Licensure

 d.Age groups to be served in the program.

-5.The license is not transferable and is granted only to the designated licensee and is limited to the stated location, which can occupy no more than one (1) building.
+4.The license is not transferable and is granted only to the designated licensee and is limited to the stated location.

 1.The license entitles the Director of the Department or designee and the Office of the Child Advocate or designee: